Slater Library: Griswold Historical Society Museum

-The Griswold Historical Society Museum is located on the second floor of the Slater Library.
+The Griswold Historical Society Museum was previously located on the second floor of the Slater Library.
 The museum's displays illustrate life in New England during the 18th and 19th centuries, and are themed around a farmer's workshop, a kitchen, school and children's playthings.
-The museum is open on the 1st and 3rd Saturdays of each month in the afternoon.
+The museum has since moved down the road, to the Jewett City Municipal Center across from Dean's Corner Diner, building #2.